phillipdavidstearns/pri-cd4094/README.md

 # rpi-cd4094

-An RPi.GPIO wrapper that simplifies controlling CD4094 CMOS 8-bit latched shift registers from a Raspberry Pi
+A class that simplifies controlling CD4094 CMOS 8-bit latched shift registers from a Raspberry Pi

 ## Installation